-A student enrolled in a pharmacy education program may not work in the dispensary area unless registered with the NB College of Pharmacists.
+A student enrolled in a pharmacy education program may not work in the dispensary area unless registered with the New Brunswick College of Pharmacists (NBCP).

-Any structured or unstructured work experience may only be performed if the individual is registered with the NB College of Pharmacists.
+Any structured or unstructured work experience may only be performed if the individual is registered with the New Brunswick College of Pharmacists.

-Only those individuals registered with the NB College of Pharmacists may use the title Pharmacist Student.
+Only those individuals registered with the NBCP may use the title Pharmacist Student.

 Apprenticeship & Time Service

-The student is responsible for submitting the required information to the NB College of Pharmacists.
+The student is responsible for submitting the required information to the NBCP.
 It is not the responsibility of the preceptor.

-After registration has been confirmed, an Apprenticeship Agreement must be approved by the NB College of Pharmacists before students begin a block of time service with an approved preceptor.
+After registration has been confirmed, an Apprenticeship Agreement must be submitted and approved by the New Brunswick College of Pharmacists before students begin a block of time service with an approved preceptor.
 This is applicable during both the Practice Experience Program (PEP) included in your university curriculum and regular time-service.

 Evidence of Time Service

-Evidence of time service must be filed with the NB College of Pharmacists no later than two weeks following the completion of each time service period.
+Evidence of time service must be submitted to the NBCP no later than two weeks following the completion of each time service period.

 - 20 weeks (or more) completed during degree program as rotations (proof is completion of degree)